14 Powerful Tactics to Improve Your Email Click-Through Rates

 Email images should add meaning, support the content of your email or help make a relevant point.
 Additionally, you should use alt text in case your images don’t display.

-Check out the image in MarketingProfs email below, which serves multiple purposes:
+Check out the header image in the email below, which serves multiple purposes:

 There are a few things that work well here.